Ringing a bell yourself

 You can ring up to four bells from the keyboard: press and release ‘J' to ring the first manual bell, ‘F' for the second, ‘R' for the third and ‘U' for the fourth.
 Of course, tower bell ringers normally ring only one bell, using 'J'; and most handbell ringers ring only two, using 'J' and 'F'.
 Normally you ring a bell by pressing and immediately releasing the appropriate key, but you can also choose "up/down action": see Options/Ringing Options; this is particularly intended for handbell ringers.

 For tower use, you can connect sensors to one or more of your bells and connect these to the PC.
 With the bells silenced (clappers tied), you then ring the bells normally.
-You can either have the bells all rung by people, with Abel just providing the sounds, or you can have just one person ringing, with Abel filling in all the missing bells.
+Some people have a dumbbell or a mini-ring at home, and connect this to Abel just like tower bells.
+With more than one bell connected, you can either have the bells all rung by people, with Abel just providing the sounds, or you can have just one person ringing, with Abel filling in all the missing bells.
 (Yes, you can have more than one person ringing, but it's hard for them to keep in time with Abel's perfect rhythm!).
 See Abel in the Tower for further details.

 If you're a handbell ringer, the best way to ring with Abel is to make some dummy handbells and connect them to your PC.
 Then you not only benefit from Abel's perfect rhythm but you also get the sense of the correct ringing action.
 If you configure your dummy handbells as external bells 1 and 2, they have the same effect as using the J and F keys.